Blowups of smooth hypersurfaces, their birational geometry and divisorial stability: Abstract

 \section{Abstract}

-Let $\Gamma$ be a smooth $k$-dimensional hypersurface in $\mathbb P^{k+1}$ and $X \supset \Gamma$ a smooth $n$-dimensional Fano hypersurface in $\mathbb P^{n+1}$ where $n\geq 3$ and $k\geq 1$.
-Let $Y \rightarrow X$ be the blowup of $X$ along $\Gamma$.
-We give a constructive proof that $Y$ is a Mori dream space.
-In particular, we describe its Mori chamber decomposition and the associated birational models of $Y$.
-We classify for which $X$ and $\Gamma$ the variety $Y$ is a Fano manifold and we initiate the study of K-stability of $Y$. \blfootnote{\textup{2020} \textit{Mathematics Subject Classification}. \subjclass{}.}\blfootnote{\textit{Keywords}. \keywords{}.} \blfootnote{\Thanks{}}
+Let $X$ be a smooth $n$-dimensional Fano hypersurface in $\mathbb P^{n+1}$ where $n \geq 3$.
+Let $\Gamma$ be a smooth positive-dimensional complete intersection of~$X$, a hypersurface and one of more hyperplanes in $\mathbb P^{n+1}$.
+Let $Y \to X$ be the blowup of $X$ along~$\Gamma$.
+Let $\varphi \colon Y \rightarrow X$ be the blowup of $X$ along $\Gamma$.
+We describe the Mori chamber decomposition of $Y$ and its associated birational models.
+In particular, we show that $Y$ is a Mori dream space.
+We classify for which $X$ and $\Gamma$ the variety $Y$ is a Fano manifold and, if $X$ is a hyperplane, we classify the elementary Sarkisov links initiated by $\varphi$.
+Finally, we use this Mori chamber decomposition above to prove that certain Fano manifolds as above do not admit a K\"ahler-Einstein metric. \blfootnote{\textup{2020} \textit{Mathematics Subject Classification}. \subjclass{}.} \blfootnote{\textit{Keywords}. \keywords{}.} \blfootnote{\Thanks{}}